Moving From Use Cases to Processes

-For every user story, the new Blueprint experience automatically generates and attached a gherkin feature-file.
-The content of this file is created based on the information within and the structure of the process model.
+For every user story, Blueprint automatically generates and attached a gherkin feature-file.
+The content of this file is created based on the information within and structure of the process model.

-Processes in the new Blueprint experience adhere to a set of rules which enforce good practices and help keep models consistent and interoperable regardless of who created them.
+Blueprint processes adhere to a set of rules which enforce good practices and help keep models consistent and interoperable regardless of who created them.
 Smart copy-paste allows users to make copies of process portions while ensuring these rules are always enforced.
-The diagrams below provide an example:
+The diagrams below show an example:

 Inline Help and Overall Ease of Use

-The new Blueprint experience was designed from the outset to be usable by a broad range of users from casual to expert.
-Its design also assumes that users have no technical background.
-Part of this design includes video tutorials and inline / contextual help.
-In addition, it was designed using an intuitive simple panel layout and the processes have minimal shapes (four in total) from which systems of any size or complexity can be effectively modeled.
+Blueprint’s design assumes users have no technical background, and is usable by a broad range of user proficiency levels from casual/novice to expert.
+It includes video tutorials and inline contextual help.
+In addition, it was designed using a structured, fixed layout with minimal shapes (four in total) from which systems of any size or complexity can be effectively modeled.

 “Do Nothing” Branch Allowed on User Choices

-Sometimes there are situations where an actor could make one of several choices, or do nothing.
-Legacy Blueprint use cases have no option for a ‘do-nothing’ branch and users were forced to have an empty step which they would label “dummy” or “null” or “do nothing”.
-Processes in the new Blueprint experience allow users to have a branch with no explicit task on it, thereby solving this problem.
+There were often situations in a use case where users wanted to have a do-nothing option alongside other choices.
+Use Cases however didn’t allow for this, forcing users to have an empty step which they would label “dummy” or “null” or “do nothing”.
+Blueprint processes allow users to have a branch that with no explicit task on it, thereby solving this problem.

 Include Any Artifact

-Processes the new Blueprint experience let you include not only sub-processes, but any other type of artifact as well – including those created using the legacy Blueprint.
-This might be a business process, domain diagram, screen mockup, actor, use case diagram, use case, document, storyboard, glossary, or textual requirement.
+Blueprint Processes let you include not only sub-processes, but any other type of artifact as well – even artifacts created by legacy Blueprint.
+Examples might be a business process, domain diagram, screen mockup, actor, use case diagram, use case, document, storyboard, glossary, or textual requirement.

-As you navigate a process structure in the new Blueprint experience by following ‘includes’ to reach lower and lower levels, a ‘breadcrumb’ trail lets you know the navigation path you’ve taken.
-You can also click on any part of the ‘breadcrumb’ to quickly traverse back to any prior level.
+As you navigate a Blueprint process structure by following multiple ‘includes’ to reach lower and lower levels, a ‘breadcrumb’ trail shows you the navigation path you’ve taken.
+You can click on any part of the ‘breadcrumb’ to quickly traverse back to any prior navigation point.

-The new Blueprint experience allows users to restructure/edit their processes simply by dragging-dropping shapes.
-The new Blueprint experience ensures that any such edits adhere to the process structure rules so users need not be concerned about the integrity of the processes their editing.
+Blueprint processes can be restructured or edited simply by dragging-dropping shapes.
+Blueprint ensures that any such edits adhere to the process structure rules so users need not be concerned about the structural integrity of the processes after editing.